Multi-Sensor Diffusion-Driven Optical Image Translation for Large-Scale Applications: Experiments

-We compare our proposed I2I algorithm with other possible I2I solutions.
+We compare our proposed I2I algorithm, which has been trained using the SDM \cite{Wang2022} neural network as backbone, with other possible I2I solutions.
 First, the Sentinel-II test set is directly compared to Planet Dove images without any I2I translation method.
 The obtained metrics are shown in the first row of Table \ref{tab:imagequal}.
 Second, we train two deep regression models \cite{Lathuiliere2020} whose loss objective is to directly match the pixel values of Planet patches when Sentinel-II corresponding patches are input.
 They share the same neural network backbone as the proposed DDM-based method.
-In other words, these models are identical to the one used in the proposed method, with the exception that the output linear layer directly predicts the values of pixels of the corresponding Planet patch for a given input.
-The first deep regression model, whose metrics are displayed in the second row of Table \ref{tab:imagequal}, is a conventional regression model, i.e., it does not apply any pre or post-processing to its inputs and outputs apart from simple $[-1, 1]$ normalization.
-The second regression model, whose results are displayed in the third row, is identical to the previous model, except that the whitening and coloring algorithms, defined in Algorithm \ref{alg:whitening} and \ref{alg:coloring}, are applied to its inputs and outputs, respectively.
+These models are identical to the one used in our experiments, except that the output linear layer directly predicts the pixel values of the corresponding Planet patch for a given input.
+The first deep regression model, whose metrics are displayed in the second row of Table \ref{tab:imagequal}, is a conventional regression model without any pre- or post-processing apart from simple $[-1, 1]$ normalization.
+The second regression model, shown in the third row, is identical but includes the whitening and coloring algorithms defined in Algorithms \ref{alg:whitening} and \ref{alg:coloring}.
 In the table, we refer to this as Regression + $\mathbf{W}, \mathbf{C}$.
-The goal of testing this configuration is to see what would be the influence of these processing methods in a conventional regression model and whether or not it has a significant impact on the metrics.
-Following, we test the standard classifier-free guided DDIM \cite{ho2022classifierfree}, i.e., without the proposed whitening, coloring, and PSNR voting processes, to perform an ablation of these techniques.
+Testing this configuration assesses the influence of these processing methods in a conventional regression model and their impact on the metrics.
+Next, we test the standard classifier-free guided DDIM \cite{ho2022classifierfree}, i.e., without the proposed whitening, coloring, and PSNR voting processes, using the exact same model architecture as the proposed method, to perform an ablation of these techniques.
 It is referred to in Table \ref{tab:imagequal} as Conditional DDIM.
-Then, we train a similar model, but now adding the whitening and coloring procedures.
+We then train an identical model, now adding the whitening and coloring procedures.
 To measure the impact of the PSNR voting in the inference results, the image quality metrics for this model are separated into two rows, the first being without PSNR voting---denoted as Conditional DDIM + $\mathbf{W}, \mathbf{C}$---and the second with it---Conditional DDIM + $\mathbf{W}, \mathbf{C}$ + PSNR Voting.
+All DDIM results were obtained using $N_{\text{final}}=64$.
+The proposed method, which includes PSNR voting, used $N_{\text{pre}}=8$ and $n_\text{noisy}=8$.